alistaire47/passport/README.md

 #> [1] "Yemen, Rep."
 ```

-`countries` offers a framework for working with country names and codes without manually editing data or scraping codes from Wikipedia.
+`passport` offers a framework for working with country names and codes without manually editing data or scraping codes from Wikipedia.

 1. Standardize
 --------------